 Nashville offers a few different dance wear stores including Spells Dance Wear (DAB's favorite), and Target stores.
 Discount Dance and Amazon, also offers many dancewear options.
 For your convenience, you can also purchase dance wear through the front office!

 Why is there a registration fee and what does it go towards?

 The registration fee covers the costs of paperwork processing and computer time required to set up a student in the attendance and tuition-billing system.
 It also covers a dancer’s insurance, music license fees and studio communication costs—all separate expenses from class tuition.

 Why is there a recital fee and what does it go towards?

-The recital fee covers some of the costs of a recital such as renting the theater, lighting, sound, back drops, programs, etc. The recital fee does not cover all of the items listed above.
+The recital fee covers some of the costs of a recital such as renting the theater, insurance for the dancers, lighting, sound, back drops, programs, etc. The recital fee does not cover all of the items listed above.
 Recital tickets balance out the rest of the cost.